-For a visit to the Potsdam Biosphere, proof of vaccination, recovery or testing is required for all persons aged six and over.
+For a visit to the Potsdam Biosphere a proof of vaccination or recovery is required for all persons over the age of 18.
 Please show this proof when entering the hall.
+Thanks very much.
+From January 17th, 2022, the 2G Plus rule will apply to visits to our gastronomic facilities.
 If you have any questions, please do not hesitate to contact us at info@noSpambiosphaere-potsdam.de or 0331 - 550 74-0.

 It rustles in-between the trees, in the bushes, birds are chirping and fly from twig to twig.
 A lizard slowly moves from stone to stone and rests there.
 Ducks and turtles live together in a lake and compete in swimming.